 Comments from Expert Advisory Committee

 - Chlamydia, gonorrhoea and Mycoplasma genitalium can lead to PID though many cases of PID are negative for these organisms.
-The presence of other commensal anaerobic genital tract bacteria are believed to be important in facilitating ascent of lower genital tract infections leading to PID.
+The presence of other commensal anaerobic genital tract bacteria is believed to be important in facilitating ascent of lower genital tract infections leading to PID.

 - Symptoms vary from mild to severe where hospitalisation and consideration for surgical intervention is required.

-- Mild symptoms include – lower abdominal/pelvic pain, deep dyspareunia, a change in vaginal discharge, post coital bleeding
+- Mild symptoms include – lower abdominal/pelvic pain, deep dyspareunia, a change in vaginal discharge, post-coital bleeding

-- Severe symptoms include – all of the above and in addition there may be constitutional symptoms, shoulder tip pain, right upper quadrant pain (perihepatitis, Fitz-Hugh Curtis Syndrome)
+- Severe symptoms include – all of the above and in addition, there may be constitutional symptoms, shoulder tip pain, right upper quadrant pain (perihepatitis, Fitz-Hugh Curtis Syndrome)

 - In patients presenting with any of the symptoms above it is important to consider the diagnosis of PID and take a sexual history